-- a) Examinations/Tests Administered by Faculty or the University - Copying from another student's paper - Employing signals to obtain answers from or provide answers to others - Stealing or arranging for the theft of an examination - Knowingly reviewing an unauthorized copy of an examination - Using lecture notes or textbooks during an examination when prohibited - Possessing crib notes at the location and during the time of the examination - Having someone else take an examination in your place - Feigning illness or telling falsehoods to avoid taking an examination at the scheduled time - Claiming falsely that you took an examination at the scheduled time - Storing and/or accessing course subject matter in a calculator, computer, cell phones or other recording devices, without authorization from the instructor, when such instruments are otherwise permitted to be used during an examination period - Utilizing calculators and/or other learning aids forbidden by the instructor - Obtaining assistance in answering questions on a take-home examination, when such action is specifically prohibited - Attempting to use or using bribery to obtain an undeserved grade - Changing an answer on a graded test and claiming the student's response to the question was incorrectly marked wrong b) Papers/Reports, Laboratory/Homework
+- Possessing crib notes at the location and during the time of the examination - Having someone else take an examination in your place - Feigning illness or telling falsehoods ATTEMPTING TO RECEIVE AN EXCUSED ABSENCE UNDER FALSE PRETENSES to avoid taking an examination at the scheduled time - Claiming falsely that you took an examination at the scheduled time - Storing and/or accessing course subject matter in a calculator, computer, cell phone or other recording device, without authorization from the instructor, when such instruments are otherwise permitted to be used during an examination period - Utilizing calculators and/or other learning aids forbidden by the instructor - Obtaining assistance in answering questions on a take-home examination, when such action is specifically prohibited UNLESS EXPLICITLY AUTHORIZED. - Attempting to use or using bribery to obtain an undeserved grade - Changing an answer on a graded test and claiming the student's response to the question was incorrectly marked wrong - b.
+Papers/Reports, Laboratory/Homework ASSIGNMENTS AND OTHER COURSEWORK - Copying the work of other persons in whole or in part and claiming authorship - Submitting a paper WORK obtained from any source that provides research/term papers UNAUTHORIZED MATERIALS - SUBMITTING WORK THAT IS NOT ONE'S OWN Using a ghost writer to compose a paper and claiming authorship - Claiming an assigned share of a team report, toward which insufficient or no contribution was made - Lying about the reason for not submitting a report on time - Pretending to have submitted a paper to an instructor - Stealing another student's report and submitting it as one's own work - Submitting the same term paper to WORK two or more different instructors for credit in their courses without their prior permission - Inventing, falsifying, or altering data for SUBMITTED WORK a research survey or laboratory experiment

-- Copying the work of other persons in whole or in part and claiming authorship - Submitting a paper obtained from any source that provides research/term papers - Using a ghost writer to compose a paper and claiming authorship - Claiming an assigned share of a team report, toward which insufficient or no contribution was made - Lying about the reason for not submitting a report on time - Pretending to have submitted a paper to an instructor - Stealing another student's report and submitting it as one's own work - Submitting the same term paper to two or more different instructors for credit in their courses without their prior permission - Inventing, falsifying, or altering data for a research survey or laboratory experiment - Misrepresenting the authorship of an experiment or exercise - Depending upon others to complete laboratory assignments or homework when instructions call for independent work - Sabotaging someone else's laboratory work or other exercise - Fabricating bibliographic references
+- Misrepresenting the authorship of an experiment or exercise - Depending upon others to complete laboratory assignments or homework when instructions call for independent work - Sabotaging someone else's laboratory work or other exercise - Fabricating bibliographic references